Marc Boltó

-Marc Boltó Gimo (born 21 November 1995) is a Spanish field hockey player who plays as a forward for Dutch Hoofdklasse club HGC and the Spanish national team.
+Marc Boltó Gimo (born 21 November 1995) is a Spanish field hockey player who plays as a forward for Dutch Hoofdklasse club HDM.
+He played 95 times for the Spanish national team from 2017 until 2022.

 Club career

 Boltó played his whole career for Atlètic Terrassa but he joined Dutch Hoofdklasse club HGC for the 2021–22 season.
+After the relegation with HGC in the 2023–24 season he moved to HDM.

 International career

 Boltó made his debut for the senior national team in June 2017 in a test match against Belgium.
 He represented Spain at the 2018 World Cup.
 At the 2019 EuroHockey Championship, he won his first medal with the national team as they finished second.
 On 25 May 2021, he was selected in the squad for the 2021 EuroHockey Championship.